Approximate Revenue Maximization with Multiple Items: Abstract

 \section{Abstract}

-Myerson's classic result provides a full description of how a seller can maximize revenue when selling a single item.
-We address the question of revenue maximization in the simplest possible multi-item setting: {\em two items} and a {\em single buyer} who has {\em independently distributed} values for the items, and an additive valuation.
-In general, the revenue achievable from selling two independent items may be strictly higher than the sum of the revenues obtainable by selling each of them separately.
-In fact, the structure of optimal (i.e., revenue-maximizing) mechanisms for two items even in this simple setting is not understood.
+Maximizing the revenue from selling \emph{more than one} good (or item) to a single buyer is a notoriously difficult problem, in stark contrast to the one-good case.
+For two goods, we show that simple \textquotedblleft one-dimensional" mechanisms, such as selling the goods separately, \emph{ guarantee at least }$73\%$\emph{\ }of the optimal revenue when the valuations of the two goods are independent and identically distributed, and at least $50\%$ when they are independent.

-In this paper we obtain {\em approximate} revenue optimization results using two simple auctions: that of selling the items {\em separately}, and that of selling them as a single {\em bundle}.
-Our main results (which are of a ``direct sum'' variety, and apply to any distributions) are as follows.
-Selling the items separately guarantees at least half the revenue of the optimal auction; for identically distributed items, this becomes at least 73\% of the optimal revenue.
+For the case of $k>2$ independent goods, we show that selling them separately guarantees at least a $c/\log ^{2}k$ fraction of the optimal revenue; and, for independent and identically distributed goods, we show that selling them as one bundle guarantees at least a $c/\log k$ fraction of the optimal revenue.

-For the case of $k>2$ items, we show that selling separately guarantees at least a $c/\log^2 k$ fraction of the optimal revenue; for identically distributed items, the bundling auction yields at least a $c/\log k$ fraction of the optimal revenue.
+Additional results compare the revenues from the two simple mechanisms of selling the goods separately and bundled, identify situations where bundling is optimal, and extend the analysis to multiple buyers.